Orientation for New Graduate Students

 To ensure our students begin their graduate careers as prepared as possible, we have put together important information to help you get started.
 Below, you will find links that you might wish to bookmark for later reference such as deadlines, handbooks and assistantship information.

-Graduate assistants, please pay particular attention to the section of information guiding you to payroll and how to sign up for health insurance.
+Graduate assistants, please pay particular attention to the section of information guiding you to payroll.

 School of Graduate Studies Information

 - Handbooks - Masters, Doctoral and Graduate Assistants

 - Who should I contact in the School of Graduate Studies if I have a question?

 - Graduate Student Listserv - we post information pertinent to our graduate student community including deadlines, announcements, events and assistantship opportunities.
 If you are not receiving the weekly listserv, please contact gradschool@UND.edu.

 - Did you change your address?
 Please remember to update your information with the School of Graduate Studies as well as on your CampusConnection account.

 - Financial Obligation Agreement - you will need to sign this before you can register for classes.

 - View the video instructions for completing the Financial Obligation Agreement